 Prerequisites

-No prior design knowledge is needed.
-Participants should be comfortable speaking with strangers as part of the research process.
+No prior design experience is required.
+Participants should bring curiosity and a willingness to engage with people—including those outside their own networks—as part of the research process.

 How you’ll learn